MFS05Maledixion/web-accessibility-guide/README.md

 - add interactive elements e.g on-hover functionality, on-click, on-focus
 - navigation should be consistent throughout the website
 - optional (recommended) : add breadcrumbs and clear headings so people can see the flow of the website
+- Allowing users to stop or control any auto-motion

 ### SEO OPTIMIZATIONS
 - generate a sitemap of the website
 - include commonly used and trending words, this makes it easier for google's algorithm to find

+## WORDPRESS PLUGINS

+### TYPES
+- those that help build an accessible site
+- and those that help make an existing website accessible
+- test your plugins, e.g form plugins, page builders

+### ACCESSIBLITY STATEMENTS
+- An accessibility statement is a page on your website where you communicate your internal policies, accessibility goals, and past successes regarding working with people who have disabilities.
+- You should generate and publish an accessibility statement on your WordPress website for the following reasons:
+- - To show your users that you care about accessibility and them
+- - To provide information about the accessibility of your content
+- - To demonstrate commitment to accessibility and social responsibility

+## TESTING
+- free accessibility test tool: https://wave.webaim.org/
+- use contrast checkers before design when deciding your color scheme

+### Manual Tests
+- Ditch the mouse: Make sure that you can reasonably and easily navigate all of your website’s functions using only your keyboard keys.
+- Use a screen reader: Put yourself in the shoes of someone who has low or poor visibility.
+Use a screen reader app or website and review the content on your site to ensure it still makes sense and sounds smooth when read aloud.
+- Test the site in different environments: Go somewhere with public WiFi to make sure that your site loads properly without a high-quality internet connection.
+- Increase the zoom: Open up your site in a browser and use the browser settings to zoom in 200%.
+Can you still use, navigate, and engage with the site in this setting?
+Is there content that disappears or gets cut off?
+- Focus on interactivity: Make sure to spend plenty of time testing interactive elements like videos, forms, and buttons.
+Links and form fields should always be brought into focus with an outline, underline, special cursor.
+- Double-check your alt tags: If you’re unsure whether or not an image has an attached alternative image, use the Inspect Element tool to confirm.
+- Think differently: If all the images on your site disappeared, would someone still be able to use it?
+Essentials must still work without the gloss